N3RDIUM/old-dotfiles/README.md

 wofi (Will be superseded by a native AGS launcher!)
 ```

-After you install these, you *might* want to have a look at my...
+After you install these, you *might* want to have a look at my... (move your eyes to the next sub-heading!)

 ## Applications
 NOTE: Again, all packages are available on the `AUR`.